-The 300SL utilised a proper space frame chassis, meaning it was a space frame in the traditional sense and not a glorified ladder frame.
+The 300SL utilised a proper space frame chassis, meaning it was a space frame in the true sense (and not a glorified ladder frame).
 It was designed with aerodynamics and weight reduction in mind from the start, the lack of doors being the result of the quest for lightweight strength.
 During the first testing of the car, it was merely a spaceframe, engine and drivetrain – with no bodywork and therefore no doors!

 The design of the structurally integral space frame tubes did not allow for a traditional hinged door.
 Jaguar’s solution to this problem was to use a much smaller traditional door which extended downward low into the sills, however Mercedes took a different approach.
 Instead of compromising strength by opening the door down into the sides of the car, they extended the opening aperture up and into the roof, with a central hinge, and at that moment, the gullwing door was born.

 What began as a simple necessity became an icon of automotive design.

 The road going version of the 300SL was unveiled at the International Motor Sports Show in New York in January 1954, known internally as W198.